 (Leading to an A.A.S.
+Degree)

-Degree) Advisors: T. Taylor CODE: EDA
+Advisors: A. Landfair & T. Taylor

+CODE: EDA

-Program Description: The Early Childhood Development Technology program provides preparation for a professional career in the discipline of Early Childhood Education spanning a variety of career options.
-This discipline includes classroom instructions, supervised laboratory experiences, and work-based learning experiences.
-Students will develop competencies that enable them to provide services, teach, and guide young children as related to various child development professions.
+Program Description: The Early Childhood Education Technology program provides preparation for a professional career in Early Childhood Education spanning a variety of career options.
+This discipline includes classroom instruction, supervised laboratory experiences, and work-based learning experiences.
+Students will develop competencies that enable them to provide services, teach, and guide young children in various early childhood professions.